Infamia2334/kalpas-csv-scanner-app/README.md

 # kalpas-csv-scanner-app
 This documentation highlights the functioning of this app.
+All the postman collections are saved in the Resources folder, import them in your POSTMAN application.
 ### Steps on how to test the App:

 1. To start the application, go to this url: https://gentle-plains-29655.herokuapp.com/,